 The truth is, rarely does a dealership make money on its new cars.

 As I have pointed out, the difference between a dealer’s net cost and MSRP is getting thinner and thinner.
-All this at a time when their cost is going up.
-It costs more to advertise, to hire and train personnel, and to pay their insurance and health care for employees.
+All this at a time when its costs are going up.
+It costs more to advertise, to hire and train personnel, to pay for insurance and health care for employees.
 It even costs more to turn the lights on every day.

 Inside a dealership, there are multiple departments that operate as separate businesses under one roof.
 There is the new car department, and as noted above, most dealers lose money in this department.
 However, there are also used cars, finance, service, parts, and in most cases a body shop.
 In almost every dealership, all these departments are profitable.

 All the additional departments I just mentioned are fed by the sale of new cars.
 Without new vehicles, there are no trade-ins, there are no cars to be repaired, and there is no money to be made on the financing of vehicles.
-So, the sales of everything except new cars is the reason that most dealerships make a profit.
+So, the sale of everything except new cars is the reason that most dealerships make a profit.

 Logically, the more new cars you sell, the more the other departments are fueled, especially finance, used cars, and service.
-Although the dealers would like all the departments of their dealerships to make money, the result of all of this change has been good for the consumers.
+Although the dealers would like all the parts of their dealerships to make money, the result of all of this change has been good for the consumers.